-1. A verbal reminder of the rule/rules broken.
+1. A verbal reminder of the rule/rules broken (recorded somewhere in the classroom)

 2. A second verbal reminder (to be recorded somewhere in the classroom)

 3. A 'Yellow' card will be given to the child which is displayed in a wall chart in the classroom.
 Followed by 5 minutes (Key Stage 1) or 10 minutes (Key Stage 2) 'Think time' the following break.